GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Turret
 - good to draw aggro
+- try to put it in an elevated location, but not too close to you as it will draw aggro (unless you want to benefit from the Technician's Faraday field)
+- in groups, avoid placing it near doorways or teammates
 ##### Artillery
 - double tapping will lock/unlock it to a specific location (only works if you're within 10m of the turret)
 - rounds can bounce off walls and ceilings if there is an accessible area